 TREATMENT & ASSESSMENT

-According to the facility’s website, the treatment team includes psychiatrists, physicians, registered nurses, mental health technicians, social workers, therapists, and recreation therapists.
-The 15 individuals polled on the staff’s level of training and experience at the time of this writing gave it an average rating of 3.27 out of five stars.
+According to the Holy Hill's website, the treatment team includes psychiatrists, physicians, registered nurses, mental health technicians, social workers, therapists, and recreation therapists.
+To date, the 15 individuals specifically surveyed about Holy Hill's staff gave offered moderately positive ratings.

 ACCOMMODATIONS & AMENITIES